1929–30 Chicago Black Hawks season

 The 1929–30 Chicago Black Hawks season was the team's fourth season in the NHL.
 After a two-year absence, the Hawks would return to the playoffs, losing to the Montreal Canadiens in the first round of the playoffs.

 Regular season

-They were coming their second straight season of winning only 7 games, and finishing in last place in the league.
+They were coming in their second straight season of winning only 7 games, and finishing in last place in the league.
 The Black Hawks would make yet another coaching change, hiring Tom Shaughnessy.
-The Hawks would surprise the league, getting off to a 10–8–3 start, however, the team would fire Shaughnessy and replace him with Bill Tobin.
+The Hawks would surprise the league, getting off to a 10–8–3 start: however, the team would fire Shaughnessy and replace him with Bill Tobin.
 Tobin would lead Chicago to a record of 11–10–2, and they would finish the year with a 21–18–5 record, tripling their win total from the previous season, to finish in second place in the American Division, and make the playoffs for the second time in team history.
-The Black Hawks would set team records with wins, points and goals for, and finish above .500 for the first time in team history.
+The Black Hawks would set team records for wins, points and goals scored, and finish above .500 for the first time in team history.

-Despite the brand new Chicago Stadium being built and ready at the start of the season, the Hawks would play a few home games at Chicago Coliseum due to a disagreement with the Chicago Stadium Corporation, however it was resolved in December, and the Hawks moved in.